igjese/cards/README.md

 _As Romulus and Remus search for the ideal location, both claim divine signs for their preference.
 In a tragic dispute, Remus is killed, and Romulus founds the city of Rome on the Palatine Hill._

 Choices (random 2 out of 3):
-- Bless the city and ensure its prosperity. (-1 Fortune)
+- Seek divine approval to ensure its prosperity. (-1 Fortune)
 - Protect the city's borders and secure its foundations.
 (Discard 1 Army card)
 - Build houses to attract more settlers.
 (Discard 1 Money card)